exokitxr/zeo/core/engines/zeo/README.md

 # zeo.sh

-JavaScript modules in WebVR.
+JavaScript `npm` plugins in WebVR.

 Zeo.sh lets you run `npm` modules in VR, from your browser.
-Under the hood it's a `Three.js` / `WebVR` rendering engine that polyfills all of the complexity of getting things working, so you can write a JS file and see it running in VR.
-Everything is loosely glued together by the [`archae`]() `npm` module loader.
+Under the hood it's a `Three.js` / `WebVR` rendering engine that polyfills the complexity of getting things working, so you can write a JS file and (literally) experience it running.
+Everything is nicely glued together by the [`archae`]() `npm` module loader.

+:warning: Heavy development, expect things to be broken.

 ## Features